EiichiroIto/NovaStelo/README.md

 NovaStelo is built on Pharo Smalltalk 8.0.
 Almost all Model and UI are rewritten using Spec2.

-## Install and Play for Windows
+## Install and Play on Windows
-1. extract zipped files on some folder.
+1. clone this repository or extract zipped master files on some folder.
 2. start Pharo.exe application.

 ## License